Gun Violence Awareness

 Gun Lock Distribution Program

 LA County Library has partnered with the Office of Violence Prevention to offer free gun locks at our 6 Tool Lending Library locations: Compton, Lancaster, Malibu, Norwalk, Rosemead, and San Fernando.
-Throughout the past year more than 860 gun locks have been distributed as part of this initiative, empowering residents to take important steps towards preventing accidental firearm-related incidents and help keep our loved ones safe.
+More than 1100 gun locks have been distributed as part of this initiative, empowering residents to take important steps towards preventing accidental firearm-related incidents and help keep our loved ones safe.

 Each household may receive up to 2 free gun locks along with essential gun safety education materials.
 No personal information, including name, identification, telephone number, or library cards, will be required to obtain a gun lock.
 Together, we can take proactive steps towards ensuring the safety of our families and neighborhoods.
-Visit us to pick up your free gun locks and learn more about responsible gun safety practices, or go to lockedandunloaded.org to have a lock shipped to you.
+Visit us to pick up your free gun locks and learn more about responsible gun safety practices.

 Please note, LA County Library prohibits firearms and weapons of any kind at any library location.
 Do not bring a firearm to the library to receive a gun lock.